SHEN000/FreshLog/analysis_report.md

 #### Recent Enhancements
 Recent updates have introduced significant new features and UI improvements, particularly within the `Member` and `Consumer` views:

 -   **Comprehensive User Profile (`Profile.vue`)**: The member profile page has been completely redesigned into a full-featured user center.
-It now includes a sidebar for navigation and a tabbed interface for managing different aspects of the user's account, including:
+It now includes a sidebar for navigation and a tabbed interface for managing different aspects of the user's account.
+The page's overall layout and responsiveness have been improved with the addition of a `profile-page-wrapper` to ensure better viewport height utilization.
+This section includes:
     -   A detailed profile form to update user information.
     -   Sections for "Food Collection" and "Veggie Collection", which are powered by new, dedicated components.
     -   Enhanced API integration with `memberApi` for fetching and updating user data, with `localStorage` used for caching.

 -   **Token-Based Registration (`Register.vue`)**: The user registration process has been made more secure by implementing a token-based verification step.

+-   **Enhanced Vegetable List (`VegetableList.vue`)**:
+    -   The direct name search input has been removed, potentially indicating a shift in search functionality or its relocation.
+    -   The price trend calculation logic has been significantly refined to provide more accurate "week ago" comparisons, including detailed debugging logs for development.

 -   **In-Season Feature**: The `VegetableList.vue` and `VeggieInfoPage.vue` components now include logic to check and display whether a product is "in-season".
 This is aimed at providing users with more timely and relevant information about produce.